Raja Ravi Varma: Legacy

 Ravi Varma is the indisputable father figure of modern Indian art.
 Naive and ambitious at the same time, he opens up the debate for his later compatriots in the specific matter of defining individual genius through professional acumen, of testing modes of cultural adaptation with idiosyncratic effect, of attempting pictorial narration with its historic scope.

 Similarly, Baroda School artist Gulam Mohammed Sheikh also wrote about Ravi Varma as a modern artist.
 In his essay "Ravi Varma in Baroda", Sheikh asserted that Varma was a key figure in the establishment of Indian modern art, claiming that "the story of contemporary Indian art was never the same after Ravi Varma had entered it.
 He left his imprint on almost every aspect of it."
 Like Kapur, Sheikh praised Ravi Varma's integration of Indian and Western aesthetics and techniques, comparing him favorably to Indian modernist Nandalal Bose.

 However, Ravi Varma's legacy is controversial.
 Fellow Baroda School artist and art historian Ratan Parimoo saw Ravi Varma in a less favorable light, derogatorily referring to him as kitsch and claiming Varma's work was less spiritually authentic than folk art and tribal art.
 He argued that Ravi Varma was responsible for the "vulgarity" of popular art, comparing Varma's work to the lurid colors and sexuality of popular images in calendar art and films.
+Australian art critic Christopher Allen made the same points in his review of the 2026 exhibition The God of Small Things: Faith and Popular Culture at the Queensland Art Gallery.

 Despite his controversial legacy, Ravi Varma continues to be an important figure for modern and contemporary Indian artists.
 For example, modern artist Nalini Malani recreated Ravi Varma's Galaxy of Musicians in her video installation Unity in Diversity to interrogate Ravi Varma's idealistic nationalism.
 Similarly, contemporary artist Pushpamala N. recreated several Ravi Varma paintings with herself as the subject to deconstruct Ravi Varma's idealized depictions of goddesses and Indian women.

 Many organizations do programs in his memory and give awards in his name.
 A two days festival of The Maharaja Ranjitsinh Gaekwad Festival of Arts is annually organized, in his memory at the Durbar Hall in Laxmi Vilas Palace, Vadodara, Gujarat.
 The Raja Ravi Varma Award for Excellence in the Field of Visual Arts is presented during this festival.
 Jayant Parikh was the first recipient.

 List of major works

 The following is a list of the prominent works of Ravi Varma.
-On the anniversary of what would be his 150th birthday, Google Arts and Culture released over 300 of his works online for everyone to view.
+On the anniversary of what would be his 150th birthday, Google Arts & Culture published over 300 of his works online.